 Awareness of Intersectionality in the Literary Arts

-Recognize and appreciate intersecting social identities in literature.
+Recognize and appreciate intersecting social identities across media.

 Freedom of Expression

-Discover your full potential as a writer by learning to take creative risks.
+Discover your full potential as a writer by learning to take creative risks rooted in contemplative study.

 Career Preparedness

-Become a published author, writing teacher, translator, or editor.
+Become a published author, writing teacher, publisher, translator, podcaster, or editor.

 Yellow brush